redbadger/crux/docs/src/guide/testing.md

 assert!(requests.next().is_none());
 ```

-At this point the shell would start the timer — this is something the core can't
+At this point the shell would start the timer (this is something the core can't
-do as it is a side effect — and so we need to tell the app that it was created.
+do as it is a side effect) and so we need to tell the app that it was created.
+We do this by "resolving" the request.

+Remember that `Request`s either resolve zero (fire-and-forget, e.g. for
+`Render`), once (request/response, e.g. for `Http`), or many times (for streams,
+e.g. `Sse` — Server-Sent Events).
+The `Timer` capability falls into the
+"request/response" category, so we need to resolve the `Start` request with a
+`Created` response.
+This tells the app that the timer has been started, and
+allows it to cancel the timer if necessary.

-Note that resolving a request could call the app's `update()` resulting in more
+Note that resolving a request could call the app's `update()` method resulting
-`Event`s being generated, which we need to feed back into the app.
+in more `Event`s being generated, which we need to feed back into the app.

 ```rust,ignore,no_run
 let update = app